Structured Financing in India

 2. Lease Rental Discounting (LRD)

-LRD is extensively utilized in real estate and commercial property finance.
+A leased property can be a source of income.
+Thus, LRD is extensively utilized in real estate and commercial property finance.
 Here, the future rental income of a leased commercial property is discounted to advance an upfront loan to the owner of the property.

 This product is favored by corporates and developers who wish to earn fixed rental income while retaining ownership of the asset.